gary-rowe/SimpleScaffolding/README.md

 #### TIP: Use entities with "multi-word" names to get snake case

-The template reader can infer snake case locations so providing a "multi-word" entity name, like `AdminUser` instead of `AdminUser` will enable the correct placement of the directive in the template (e.g. `admin_user`).
+The template reader can infer snake case locations so providing a "multi-word" entity name, like `AdminUser` instead of `User` will enable the correct placement of the directive in the template (e.g. `admin_user`).
 This is handy for JSON test fixtures and package names.

 ### Try it now...

 This project contains an example of a DTO (`AdminUser`).
 Run `Scaffolding.main()` with `scaffolding.js` set as above.
-In the blink of an eye you'll have a few templates under `src/test/resources/scaffolding`.
+In the blink of an eye you'll have a few templates under `src/test/resources/scaffolding/default`.
 Take a look at what has been extracted - in particular examine the comments.

 ### Generate code from templates